JadenNwanze/Credit_card_detection_system/README.md

 Financial fraud detection involves identifying suspicious transactions that may indicate fraudulent behavior.
 As digital financial systems grow, the need to detect such  has become increasingly important.

 This project aims to support this need by building a model that can accurately classify credit card transactions as either legitimate or fraudulent.
-The goal is to provide an interpretable, deployable fraud detection system for demonstration and educational purposes.
+The goal is to provide an interpretable, deployable fraud detection system for demonstration purposes.

 ---